0xn0va/im-portfolio/content/labs/lab2.md

 	It holds a self contained content like a picture that is related to the main flow of the website.

 #### 5 Responsive person list

+The person list from first lab that now is responsive. using "em" and also the placement of javascript import at the end of the file for better speed of loading page, it will get better for next labs.

 [Link](/im/lab2/person.html)